 - Revise your syllabus with the information students will need to complete the course remotely.
 Indicate where the syllabus has changed from its original form, what assignments have been altered, and how students will be expected to complete the work.
 Which aspects of the course require logging on at a specified time, and which can be completed asynchronously?
 (This is especially important given that your students may be distributed across many different timezones.)
 Having a clear idea of the learning objectives for the rest of the term will make it easier for you to figure out how to best make the transition and what parts of the syllabus need to be altered.

 - Communicate classroom expectations.
 It may not always be obvious to students that joining a Zoom meeting is functionally equivalent to walking into a classroom.
 It’s a good idea to remind your students that the same principles apply to online courses as to on-campus meetings: they should behave professionally, treat others with courtesy and respect, use language thoughtfully, and wear appropriate clothing (and avoid inappropriate surroundings).
 Ideally they will join class from a suitable, quiet location, with a device that permits full participation in the class activities.
-They should NOT join a class while driving or riding in a car.
+The Office of Undergraduate Education and Academic Resource Center have useful guidance on this topic.

 Set participation norms.
 Participation plays several roles in a course.